 - We all know that pain, at times, takes on a concrete form, but in order to be free, we need to forgive and move on.

-- When we take proper care of ourselves, it strengthens our self esteem and this inner well-being is projected onto those around us.
+- When we take proper care of ourselves, it strengthens our self-esteem and our inner well-being is projected onto those around us.

 Time heals all wounds

 - Holding onto resentment never does any good for anyone.
 So when you’re going through a hard time, be extra conscious of the words and gestures you use with those around you.
-Sometimes, without realizing it, you could be alienating people.
+Without realizing it, you could be alienating people.

-- On the other hand, those close to us also need to support us and be intuitive and empathetic towards our personal realities.
+- On the other hand, those close to us also need to support us, be intuitive, and empathetic toward our personal realities.

 - We need to be able to accept their help and view them as a source of strength and understanding.